By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 What causes low testosterone in women?

-Hormonal birth control: Some forms of hormonal birth control, such as certain oral contraceptives or intrauterine devices (IUDs), can suppress testosterone production.
+Some forms of hormonal birth control, such as certain oral contraceptives or intrauterine devices (IUDs), can suppress testosterone production.

 How is low testosterone diagnosed in women?

-Take our quick Hormone Quiz now to learn what your symptoms say about your health!
+Take our quick Hormone Quiz now to learn what your symptoms say about your health.
 You can also order hormone tests via our website.
 Check our test packages to see which one suits your needs the best.

 What is the low T treatment for women?